 Assignment 1 – Deadline: Sunday Midnight

 As always, if you aren’t consuming journalism or viewing the links we provide, you will struggle with your assignment.
 You will need to consume plenty of video journalism outside of class to better understand online video journalism and successfully complete the assignment.
-Be sure to watch video from AJ+ channels.

 - Choice 1 — ‘Pollution Hacks’.
 Pollution is part of the daily existence of life in China’s cities.
 However, people are innovating, using life hacks to deal with air pollution in their hometown.
 From wearing fashionable pollution masks to community rainwater harvesting, exercising in domes or making their own DIY air purifiers.
 Produce a story showing what their top life hacks to deal with pollution are in Beijing.